 - providing a High Five Facebook group and promoting animals needing transfer in this group

-- providing a website and a caseworker exclusively for showcasing and networking participating organizations’ animals to potential receiving organizations
+- providing a caseworker exclusively for showcasing and networking participating organizations’ animals to potential receiving organizations

 - offering financial assistance to eliminate barriers to the successful transfer of animals including:

 short term boarding